venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/rnif-standard.md

  RNIF 1.1 and RNIF 2.01 define the RosettaNet message differently.
 These differences include how they handle attachments, the Secure/Multipurpose Internet Mail Extensions (SMIME) envelope, delivery header, and MIME packaging.
 RNIF 2.01 specifically includes attachments; RNIF 2.01 adds a delivery header, while RNIF 1.1 does not.

 > [!NOTE]
->  [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] does not support the *Technical Recommendations for RNIF 1.1* published by the RosettaNet organization (one for attachment support, and one for synchronous responses).
+>  [!INCLUDE [btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] does not support the <em>Technical Recommendations for RNIF 1.1</em> published by the RosettaNet organization (one for attachment support, and one for synchronous responses).

  Systems use the parts of RNIF 1.1 and RNIF 2.01 messages for party identification, routing, and service-level identification purposes.
 Before reading and replying to a body of service content, which is the main content of the message, each party must successfully populate or interpret the header values.